-Fargo, the Gateway to the West, is the largest city in North Dakota.
-Located on the banks of the Red River, Fargo is jam-packed with museums, galleries and an Art Deco theater palace.
+Fargo, the Gateway to the West and a Livability Top 100 Best Place to Live, is the largest city in North Dakota.
+Located on the banks of the Red River, which separates it from neighborhing Moorhead, MN, Fargo is jam-packed with museums, galleries and an Art Deco theater palace in its vibrant downtown district.
 Outdoor activities, low taxes and strong workforce helped it rank as one of the Best Places to Live by Men's Journal.
-Three college campuses, including the main campus of North Dakota State University, call Fargo home.For those people interested in the walkability of a community, Fargo has a Walk Score® of 41.
+Three public colleges, including North Dakota State University, call Fargo-Moorhead home, as does the private Concordia College.

 Fargo offers a strong economy, reasonable cost of living, and a wealth of cultural and outdoor activities (especially if you like snow).
 Home to North Dakota State University and Sanford Health, on the banks of the Red River, Fargo is considered an educational and health-care hub.
 It also has one of the lowest unemployment rates in the U.S.

 Fargo, ND's restaurant scene gives locals and visitors many choices.
 International cuisine, traditional American fare – and everything in between.

 Fargo is hoping to attract more employees in key sectors like IT and healthcare.

 Explore Fargo and take advantage of the many opportunities and activities this city has to offer.
 From museums and theaters to golf courses and a shopping center, there's plenty to keep residents and visitors occupied.

 The Hjemkomst Center near Fargo/Moorhead,is a multiuse facility owned and operated by the City of Moorhead.

 Downtown Fargo, ND has experienced a substantial transformation over the past few years.
 The downtown area is now described as both exciting and trendy with many new shops.

 A list of top employers in the Fargo, ND area.